safdar-azeem/vue-ssr-lite/doc/useFetch.plan.md

 → one fetch cache
 ```

-Same-key consumers share the entry's settled successful data, active physical
+Consumers with the same runtime map key share the entry's settled successful
-request, and cache updates.
-The entry also records the active execution's
+data, active physical request, and cache updates.
+The entry also records the
-settled outcome, but that outcome is projected into each consumer separately.
+active execution's settled outcome, but that outcome is projected into each
+consumer separately.
 Each hook still owns:

 - its `data`, `pending`, and `error` refs;